-Molly Sturges is a creative director, facilitator, guide and cultural activator who has worked with individuals, organizations and communities around the globe for over twenty-five years focusing on creativity, healing and social transformation.
+Molly Sturges is a creative director, facilitator, guide, cultural activator, and social practice artist who has worked with individuals, organizations and communities around the globe for over twenty-five years focusing on creativity, healing and social transformation.
 She works to catalyze vision, illuminate collective wisdom, cultivate mindfulness and meaning, heal trauma, cultivate inner and outer dignity, and nurture our creative life-affirming capacities and expressions.

 Molly leads workshops, master classes and does public speaking on a range of topics including; creativity and aging, contemplative leadership, death & dying, participatory story-making, arts and climate justice, social imagination, intuitive literacy, and creativity.
 She creates a wide range of participatory creative activations uniquely designed for each collaborator and setting and regularly receives artistic commissions.